 The labyrinth of the inner ear is made up of tiny organs that allow messages to be sent to the brain in response to gravity.
 These messages help the brain determine when there is movement from the vertical position.
 This is why, when you stand upright, you do not immediately lose your balance and fall.

 If something disturbs the function of this system, vertigo ensues.
 It can be due to inflammation that has come about because of a viral infection.
-The following conditions are connected with peripheral vertigo:
+The following conditions have connection to peripheral vertigo:

-- Meniere’s disease: Thought to be the result of a build-up of fluid in the inner ear, it is known for vertigo, tinnitus, and gradual hearing loss.
+Thought to be the result of a build-up of fluid in the inner ear, its symptoms include vertigo, tinnitus, and gradual hearing loss.
 It is most known to affect people in the age range of 40 to 60 years.
 The National Institute on Deafness and Other Communication Disorders estimates that 615,000 people in the US have been diagnosed with this condition.
 It may be the result of blood vessel constriction, an autoimmune reaction, or a viral infection.

-- BPPV (benign paroxysmal positional vertigo): This is the most common form of vertigo and is thought to come from a disturbance in the otolith particles.
+This is the most common form of vertigo and stems from a disturbance in the otolith particles.
 These are tiny crystals of calcium carbonate in the inner ear fluid that pull on sensory hair cells during movement and stimulate the vestibular nerve which, in turn, sends signals to about the body’s position to the brain.
 When you have BPPV, endolymph fluid continues to move even when your head has quit moving.
 It usually impacts older people and the cause is unknown.
-It is twice as common in women than in men.
+BPPV is twice as common in women than in men.
 It may occur after:

-This is connected to a problem within the central nervous system.
+This is due to a problem within the central nervous system.
 It involves a disturbance in:

 Migraines are the most common form of central vertigo.
 As many as 40 percent of those experiencing migraines have vertigo with them.